Slain football players remembered as funny, sweet, ambitious

 DEVIN CHANDLER

 Chandler was a wide receiver from Huntersville, North Carolina.
-He recently transferred from Wisconsin.
-Chandler’s accomplishments for the Badgers included a 59-yard kickoff return and 18-yard rush in the Duke’s Mayo Bowl against Wake Forest in 2020.
+He recently transferred from Wisconsin, where his accomplishments included a 59-yard kickoff return and 18-yard rush in the Duke’s Mayo Bowl against Wake Forest in 2020.

-Hamilton, the American studies professor, wrote on Twitter that Chandler had been in one of his large lecture classes.
+Jim Leonhard, the University of Wisconsin’s interim head football coach, tweeted that Chandler’s personality ”was infectious and he was a joy to be around.”

+At Virginia, he was ”the life of the party” – someone who kept everyone on the team entertained in places like the weight room, said Tony Elliott, his coach.

-The professor later helped Chandler to declare his major in American studies, ”which he was really excited about.”
+The professor later helped Chandler to declare his major in American studies.

 ”He was an unbelievably nice person, always a huge smile, really gregarious and funny,” Hamilton wrote. ”One of those people who’s just impossible not to like.”